Gallbladder Removal: My Cholecystectomy Experience

 A biliary colic is where a gallstone becomes dislodged and gets wedged in the bile duct, causing an obstruction.
 In order to try to shift the stray stone, the walls of the gallbladder contract, causing intense pain, said to be similar to labour pain.
 These symptoms fitted the bill and I learned, with heavy heart, that an attack could last several hours.
 I hoped that the pain would begin to ease of its own accord, and I spent the entire night pacing the flat and sitting on my bed, all the time suffering waves of the most exquisite agony.

-The roads were pretty clear at that early hour, so I drove to Wansbeck Hospital.
-The pain didn’t affect my concentration much, although I felt that I was driving hunched up in the seat like Steve Buscemi after he’d been shot in the face in the film, Fargo.
+The roads were pretty clear at that early hour, so I drove to Wansbeck Hospital, some five miles away.
+The pain didn’t affect my concentration much, although I felt that I was driving hunched up in the seat.
 I parked the car and hobbled into A&E, where I gasped out my story to the receptionist.
 I was told to take a seat in the reception area.

 As it happened, an acquaintance of mine was waiting to be seen too – he had something abrasive under his eyelid.
 We began chatting, but I couldn’t focus on what he was saying because of the pain.
 I apologised for this, but he could see that I was on another planet.